Dating after divorce is nothing like dating as a never-married-before person.

-I thought I could not survive without him and that I could only enjoy life if I live it with him.
+I thought I could not survive without him and that I could only enjoy life if he was part of it.

-The truth of the matter is that I was feeling this way not because of the divorce, but because while I was married, I lost touch with who I was.
+The truth is that I was feeling this way, not because of the divorce, but because while I was married, I lost touch with who I was.

-I knew how to live and enjoy life before I met my ex, so there was no logical reason as to why I would not know how to do it again.
+I knew how to live and enjoy life before I met my ex, so there was no rational explanation as to why I would not know how to do it again.

-And this is my point, you knew how to live on your own at some point in your life, so now you just need to learn that again by reconnecting with yourself and do the things that make YOU happy as YOU, not as a couple.
+And you can do it too.
+You knew how to live on your own before you met your ex, so now you just need to learn that again by reconnecting with yourself and do the things that make YOU happy as YOU, not as a couple.

 It can be very small things that may seem insignificant but will amount over time.